-Lisa L. Bakhos, M.D., a Pediatric Emergency Medicine Attending at Jersey Shore University Medical Center in Neptune, New Jersey and the lead author in a new study on concussions in pediatric and adolescent athletes, told MomsTeam that the reason was that "neurologists and sports medicine specialists give concussion a very specific definition," such that "[s]ufferers have to meet certain criteria to be considered "concussed," with the term mTBI reserved for mild head injuries that do not meet the definition of concussion.
+Lisa L. Bakhos, M.D., a Pediatric Emergency Medicine Attending at Jersey Shore University Medical Center in Neptune, New Jersey and the lead author of a recent study on concussions in pediatric and adolescent athletes, told MomsTeam that the reason was that "neurologists and sports medicine specialists give concussion a very specific definition," such that "[s]ufferers have to meet certain criteria to be considered "concussed," with the term mTBI reserved for mild head injuries that do not meet the definition of concussion.

-Likewise, William P. Meehan, III, MD, MomsTeam concussion medicine expert and director of the Sports Concussion Clinic in the Division of Sports Medicine at Children's Hospital Boston, argues in his 2011 book, Kids, Sports and Concussion (4), that the term mTBI "should not be used interchangeably" with the term concussion.
+Likewise, William P. Meehan, III, MD, a MomsTeam concussion expert and Director of the Sports Concussion Clinic at Boston Children's Hospital, argues in his 2011 book, Kids, Sports and Concussion, that the term mTBI "should not be used interchangeably" with the term concussion.

 The reasons, says Dr. Meehan, are that mTBI:

 - does not describe how significant the patient's symptoms can be or how long it can take for the patient to recover;

 - does not specify the way in which the injury occurred; and